juiceman1014/restaurant-page/README.md

 # restaurant-page

-Build a restaurant-page using strictly javascript and webpack.
+Learning how to build a website with only javascript and webpack.